Here’s a neat trick for painting and finishing beams.

 When you’re ready to begin, dip your paintbrush in the drybrushing paint and then use your paper towels or dry rags to wipe off almost all the paint from the paintbrush.
 You can tell when you’ve wiped off enough when only the raised surfaces of your rag or paper towel are smeared with paint.

 Then, use broad strokes to paint your beam with the wiped-clean brush.
 You will immediately notice that the brush leaves paint on only the raised surfaces; giving you a stunning, highlight finish characteristic of drybrushing.

 - “Dry” is optimum word.
 If you wash your brush between coats, be sure to dry it thoroughly before trying to drybrush again, or the residual moisture will totally spoil the effect.

 - Less is more.
 If you leave too much paint on the brush, you will ruin the effect just as you might with a wet brush.
 Make sure you wipe almost all the paint from the brush before you begin.
 A good rule of thumb is: When you’ve wiped off too much paint, you’re left with just about enough.

-If you’ve tried this drybrushing technique, and have photos to share, we’d love to see them!
+If you’ve tried this technique already, and have photos to share, we’d love to see them!
 Send them to us at firstname.lastname@example.org.
 We might even feature them here!